miguelzeph/miguelzeph.github.io/docs/documentation/python/04_typing_docstring.md

 * **Leverage Tools**: Utilize tools like mypy for type checking and Sphinx for generating documentation from docstrings.

 ## Conclusion
-Incorporating typing and docstrings into your development workflow significantly enhances the readability, maintainability, and reliability of your code.
+Incorporating `typing` and `docstrings` into your development workflow significantly enhances the readability, maintainability, and reliability of your code.
 These practices not only help individual developers but also foster better teamwork and collaboration by providing clear and consistent documentation.
 By adhering to these standards, the team can ensure a more efficient and error-free development process.

+## Author

+Miguel Angelo Do Amaral Junior